Loading [MathJax]/jax/output/HTML-CSS/jax.js

 existe, y, además,

-This page titled 7.7: Una Integral Impropia is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.7: Una Integral Impropia is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform.